zw1tt3r1on/zw1tt3r1on.github.io/_posts/2024-09-17-rootcon18-ctf-prequals.markdown

 <img src='/assets/uploads/rootcon18-ctf-prequals/1image-1.png' width="90%">

-We see here that we need to first be running as the user Beelzebub with password ILOVEROOTCON
+We see here that we need to first be running as the user beelzebub with password ILOVEROOTCON

 ![alt text](/assets/uploads/rootcon18-ctf-prequals/1image-3.png)
 <img src='/assets/uploads/rootcon18-ctf-prequals/1image-5.png' width="80%">